Mayshinlyan/generative-ai/langraph/multiagents_framework/readme.md

 To run the agent locally, follow the steps below:

 1. In your terminal or shell run pip install requirements.txt to install necessary packages.
 Note: This project was built using Python v3.12.8.
-2. Setup credentials to use langchain-google-vertexai by following this [link](https://python.langchain.com/docs/integrations/chat/google_vertex_ai_palm/).
+2. Setup credentials to use langchain-google-vertexai by following this
+   <a href="https://python.langchain.com/docs/integrations/chat/google_vertex_ai_palm/" target="_blank">link</a>

 3. Or create your own .env file to access via API Key and update the .env path in the code.

 ## Sample Tests